xiaoqie007/regular-investing-in-box/docs/en/README.md

 ### 2.3 A Long-term Perspective and Macro Observations

 Everyone can understand how difficult it is to pick the best possible investment, especially in the midst of price fluctuations.
-It's as difficult as a world champion archer standing on a boat being rocked by waves in the middle of the ocean hitting the bullseye on a target on the shore.
+It's as difficult as a world champion/ˈCHampēən/ archer/ˈärCHər/ standing on a boat being rocked by waves in the middle of the ocean/ˈōSHən/ hitting the bullseye/ˈbo͝olzī/ on a target on the shore/SHôr/.

 Only investing in one investment also entails opportunity cost.
 Time and money are limited resources, and if you use them in one way you can't use them in another.
 So, if you invested in A but B performs better, the opportunity cost of your investment decision can be calculated.

-Fortunately, we have another simple, direct, brutal and effective solution:
+Fortunately/ˈfôrCHənət/, we have another simple, direct, brutal and effective solution:

 >Invest in everything.

 This sounds a little bit crazy, and perhaps a bit stupid, but let's put aside whether it's actually crazy and/or stupid, and first ask: Is it possible to invest in everything?
 The answer is definitely yes!
 The [MSCI World Index](https://en.wikipedia.org/wiki/MSCI_World) tracks the price of 1,650 mid- and high-cap stocks in 23 developed countries.
 If we actually invested in this index, what would our results be?

 >Note: It's possible to buy ETFs that track various world stock indexes.
-The iShares MSCI World ETF (NYSEARCA: [URTH](https://www.investopedia.com/markets/etfs/urth/)) tracks the MSCI World Index; the iShares MSCI ACWI ETF (NASDAQ: [ACWI](https://www.investopedia.com/markets/quote?tvwidgetsymbol=acwi)) tracks the MSCI All Country World Index, which includes emerging markets; and the Vanguard Total World Stock ETF (NYSEARCA: [VT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=vt)), tracks the FTSE Global All Cap World Index, which also includes developed and emerging markets.
+The iShares MSCI World ETF (NYSEARCA: [URTH](https://www.investopedia.com/markets/etfs/urth/)) tracks the MSCI World Index; the iShares MSCI ACWI ETF (NASDAQ: [ACWI](https://www.investopedia.com/markets/quote?tvwidgetsymbol=acwi)) tracks the MSCI All Country World Index, which includes emerging/iˈmərj/ markets; and the Vanguard Total World Stock ETF (NYSEARCA: [VT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=vt)), tracks the FTSE Global All Cap World Index, which also includes developed and emerging markets.

 ![Figure14](../images/Figure14.png)